Electrical Installation in Building Construction: Everything You Need to Know in Singapore

 2. Internal Electrical Wiring Systems

 Wiring forms the skeleton of any electrical system.
 During construction, contractors lay concealed or trunked electrical wiring systems for lighting, power outlets, and equipment.
-This includes selecting the right cable size based on current and future load demands and designing separate circuits for different uses.
-For instance, ensure that lighting, HVAC, and heavy appliances do not overload.
+This includes selecting the right cable size based on current and future load demands and designing separate circuits for different uses to prevent overload.

 3. Lighting Systems

 Lighting plans cover general illumination, task-specific lighting, and emergency backup lighting.
 In line with sustainability goals, many developers opt for LEDs and motion sensor systems to enhance energy efficiency.
+Poor lighting design or improper circuit loading can also contribute to electrical instability, increasing the risk of issues such as power trip scenarios in both commercial and residential buildings in Singapore.
 Projects in the public and commercial sectors must also align with BCA’s Green Mark criteria.

 4. Power Outlets and Switches